 Where?: The new Central Harbourfront

 How Much?
 Adult HK230, concession and student tickets also available.
-Discount "Buy One Get One Free" with advanced online purchase.
+Early bird online discounts available.

 Where?: The Conrad Hong Kong, Pacific Place, 40th to 43rd floors.